ragsns/dockeronazure/exercises/ex5/README.md

 ```

-Next create the Kubernetes cluster with the following command (**unique names for Resource Group, Cluster and DNS prefix might be required**).
+Next create the Kubernetes cluster with the following command (**unique names for Resource Group, Cluster and DNS prefix might be required**). **This may take a while**.

 ```
 az acs create --orchestrator-type=kubernetes --resource-group $RESOURCE_GROUP --name=$CLUSTER_NAME --dns-prefix=$DNS_PREFIX --generate-ssh-keys